Internet-Draft | SRv6 Addressing Partitions | July 2025 |

 IPv6 offers a vast 128‑bit space, allowing operators to build hierarchical address plans that align with their physical and operational topology.
 When each byte has a clear meaning—Domain‑ID, Region, Flex‑Algo, Site‑Set, Node—summaries fall naturally at region borders and troubleshooting becomes visual.¶

-A well‑designed SRv6 addressing plan underpins summarisation, fast convergence, traffic‑engineering flexibility and security filtering.
+A well‑designed SRv6 addressing plan underpins summarization, fast convergence, traffic‑engineering flexibility and security filtering.
 For operators migrating from legacy MPLS or flat IPv6 (brown‑field environments), renumbering entire domains is rarely feasible.
 The scheme described here overlays gracefully on top of existing allocations: individual domain and regions or sites can migrate incrementally without a network‑wide flag‑day.¶

 Using Unique Local Address (ULA) space keeps infrastructure SIDs off the public Internet, limiting the blast‑radius of route leaks or spoofing.
 A Global‑Unicast scheme is possible but demands airtight RPKI and strict ingress filters; it is therefore NOT RECOMMENDED unless strong business drivers outweigh the risk.
-RFC9602 specifies 5F00::/16 for operators willing to deploy new strict at their border and edge ACLs ROA is also a viable option.¶
+RFC9602 specifies 5f00::/16 for operators willing to deploy new strict at their border and edge ACLs ROA is also a viable option.¶

 The C‑SID paradigm compresses 16‑bit Segment Identifiers inside a /48 locator—balancing header overhead with FIB scale while allowing deterministic summarisation.¶